saibodicherla/TimeSeries_Component/readme.md

 yarn start
 ```

-This will run the server in development mode on [localhost:3000](http://localhost:3000)
+This will run the development server in your local host (http://localhost:3000)

 ## Packages